adaltas/node-hbase/readme.md

 *   Documentation and tests
 *   Full Implementation of the REST API
 *   Transparent encoding/decoding of values
-*   Scanner and filter support
+*   Scanner and filter support implementing the `stream.Readable` API

 ## Installing